 On the 22nd of December in 1941, the ‘Pensacola’ Convoy reached Brisbane’s Brett’s Wharf at Hamilton.
 The first US Army troops marched up Racecourse Road and there they established tented sites, Camp Ascot and Camp Doomben, at the racecourses.

 During the war, the only racecourse to operate as intended was the Albion Race Track.

 As an important sporting and recreation facility in Brisbane, Queenslanders did not allow the Americans to alter the buildings or damage the three concentric racetracks.
 Inspite of that, the Americans still received personal items, such as writing paper, library books and magazines from the Australian Comforts Fund.

 1942: Arrival of the 648th US Engineer Regiment

 The US Engineer Regiment described the camp as a “big fancy racetrack” in spite of its meagre facilities.
 The troops had to chop wood every day to supply the kitchen’s fireplace.
 The kitchen itself only had a makeshift tin shack with coal stoves, an open hearth with primitive utensils.
 The men slept on the wooden floors of their tents and bathed in the open-air showers.

 1943-1944: Camp Turns Into Tent City

 In May 1946, the Victory Cup Meeting marked the return of racing to the Eagle Farm Racecourse.

-The camp, or the Eagle Farm Racecourse was listed on the Queensland Heritage Register in 2004 as a combined entry with the Ascot Railway Station.
-The Brisbane Racing Club, who currently manages the racecourse, upgraded the racetracks and associated facilities, introduce non-racing developments, and continued operation for the racing facilities.
-A new access road and a residential tower were completed in 2018.
+The Eagle Farm Racecourse was listed on the Queensland Heritage Register in 2004 as a combined entry with the Ascot Railway Station.
+The Brisbane Racing Club (BRC) now manages the racecourse after a merger with the QTC.